Post

 • Bitrise: One of the earliest cloud services focused on App CI/CD.
 My first experience with CI/CD was using Bitrise.
 It offers a user-friendly and intuitive step editor, allowing quick setup of App CI/CD workflows.

-Drawback: Initially, it was $99 for unlimited usage.
-When Apple M-series processors first came out, they switched to usage-based billing (lock-in strategy), and our team’s monthly cost was at least $500.
-So we migrated to GitHub Actions.
+Drawbacks: Initially, it was a $99 flat fee.
+When Apple M-series processors were first released, they switched to usage-based billing (a “bait and switch” tactic).
+At that time, our team’s usage cost at least $500 per month, so we migrated to GitHub Actions.

-However, recently on their official site, they now offer 1 App / 1 Concurrent / unlimited usage / $89 per month.
+However, recently checking their website, they now offer 1 App / 1 Concurrent / unlimited usage for $89 per month.

-• XCode Cloud: 100 hours / 1 month / $50, advantage is high integration with XCode and app development; however, the downside is it does not support Android and customizing some steps can be difficult.
+• XCode Cloud: 100 hours / 1 month / $50 USD.
+The advantage is its high integration with XCode and app development; however, the downside is that it does not support Android and customizing certain steps can be challenging.
 For small pure iOS apps, I would consider using it again.

 • Gitlab CI/CD:

-It was launched earlier and has more complete features than GitHub Actions, but since our project is hosted on GitHub, we won’t consider using Gitlab CI/CD.
-However, both have similar functions, and this series will use GitHub Actions as an example.
+It was launched earlier than GitHub Actions and offers more complete features.
+However, since our project is hosted on GitHub, we do not consider using Gitlab CI/CD.
+Both have similar functions, and this series will use GitHub Actions as an example.

 • GitHub Actions